 Deputy Director , Yemin Orde Youth Village & Village Way Educational Initiatives

-Susan has served as a member of the senior leadership team at Yemin Orde Youth Village for 18 years.
+Susan has served as a member of the senior leadership team at Yemin Orde Youth Village for nearly two decades.
 She is responsible for the development and implementation of many of the Village’s core programs.
 Susan also is one of the original strategists behind the creation of Village Way Educational Initiatives and continues to oversee the expansion of Yemin Orde’s philosophy and methodology to other youth villages in Israel.

 Susan is a native of Brooklyn, NY and received her BA in Political Science and English Literature from the State University of New York (SUNY-Albany), and a Masters in Public Administration and Urban Planning from the Hebrew University.
 She is the liaison between Yemin Orde and its global community of supporting individuals and organizations.

 Galit has served as principal of the high school at Yemin Orde since 2014.
 Galit has a Master degree in Management and Administration of Educational Organizations as well as a BA degree in Education and Judaism.
 She has been involved in education for the past 25 years performing roles from teaching to coordination of educational projects.
 Galit specializes in pedagogic work with youth at risk and new immigrants.

 Galit, her husband and their children, spent four years in Phoenix, AZ as part of an educational mission.
 She joined Yemin Orde Youth Village in 2001.
 At the start, she worked as an Ulpan teacher, and later as a class educator, class coordinator (4 years) and as assistant principal (3 years).

 Galit’s educational vision is to “sew” the appropriate “suit” for each pupil in order to help them develop and become emotionally stronger so they can succeed and prepare their path for a bright future.

 Director of the Psycho-Social Work Department